 I've worked out my whole life, but don't really enjoy the group gym culture.
 And as for the intense part?
 No thanks, I'm all about, “Slow and steady wins the race.”
 Still, I kept hearing about a gym called Orange Theory (OT).
 Several friends raved.
 One said she had to join the gym just to train to join OT.
 Seriously.

 THE EIE: extroverted intense exerciser.
-You know you are a EIE if you might say the following:
+You know you are an EIE if you might say the following:

 If you are an EIE, you can just get on with it because Orange Theory is packaged perfectly for you.
 You will need to manage your natural intensity and downshift when your body sends signals and your heart rate goes above the zone you're supposed to be in.
 Beware of irresponsible dogma no matter what gym you attend that says ‘push past pain.”
 There is a great article on this here.
-Remember that as a EIE you already naturally do this, so use moderation.
-Rhabdomyolysis is becoming a common and very serious side-effect of intense training, so train hard, but know that as an EIE, your limits are already pretty high.
+Remember that as an EIE you already naturally push yourself, so use moderation.
+Rhabdomyolysis is becoming a common and very serious side-effect of intense training at crossfit gyms, so train hard, but know that as an EIE, your limits are already pretty high.

 The IIE: introverted independent exerciser (IIE).
 You know you are an IIE if you might say,

 - When you're new, don't kill yourself, but remember that you're natural tendency defaults to ‘slow and steady,' so your job is to push yourself.
 Remember that this is an hour-long workout with essentially no breaks.
-Don’t don’t forget how much you hate to chuck up, so find your sweet spot of exertion.
+Find your sweet spot of exertion.
 Work up your stamina over several weeks; then make sure you get that heart rate monitor on and check whether your perceived exertion is accurate.

 - Arrive to class fully hydrated by drinking lots of water the night before and prior to class.
 Drink copious amounts of water during class.
-You’ll have to stop once in a while to do this.
+I put a pinch of sea salt in my water to help with electrolyte balance.
 The intensity of the workout requires more water reserves than you might think.
-Drinking alcohol the night before a workout will affect your performance and dehydrate you.
-Don’t do it.

 - Hang in there long enough to see the first early results.
 For me, that was the fourth class.
 It's the hardest exercise I've ever done, but there IS a feeling of accomplishment that always follows not matter how uncomfortable it was.
 Those results you waited for will spur you on to keep going.
 It does get easier.